-When looking for a SATA expansion card, make sure that the card offers the latest SATA 3.o ports.
-It is not uncommon to find the older SATA 2.0 ports on some older SATA expansion cards.
+When looking for a SATA expansion card, make sure that the card offers the latest SATA 3. o ports.
+It is common to find older SATA 2.0 ports on some older SATA expansion cards.

 2. Amount of Slots it Has

-This is an obvious characteristic to look for.
+This is a prominent characteristic to look for.
 You can find SATA expansion cards with 2-8 SATA ports.

-When choosing the amount of ports, you should take into account the size, and the PCIe version of the expansion card to make sure it can deliver decent bandwidth to each slot.
-We cover this important point below:
+When choosing the number of ports, consider the size and the PCIe version of the expansion card to ensure it can deliver decent bandwidth to each slot.
+We cover this vital point below:

-One of the most important point to take note of is the PCIe Connector Size, the amount of PCIe lanes it occupied and the PCIe version of the expansion card.
+One of the most crucial points to note is the PCIe Connector Size, the amount of PCIe lanes it occupies, and the PCIe version of the expansion card.

-SATA expansion card can have x1, x4 or even x8 connectors.
+SATA expansion cards can have x1, x4, or even x8 connectors.
 Each number after the ‘x’ generally indicates the amount of PCIe lanes the card will occupy.

 So in the case of x1, the card would only occupy a single PCIe lane.

-Now each lane has a specific throughput rate (transfer speed in layman’s terms) depending upon the version it conforms to.
+Each lane has a specific throughput rate (transfer speed in layperson’s terms) depending on the version it conforms to.
 So a single lane on PCIe v2.0 has a throughput of 500 MB/s.
-A single lane on V3.0, however, has about double the transfer speed of 985 MB/s.
+However, a single lane on V3.0 has about double the transfer speed of 985 MB/s.

-A normal hard disk when operating at max speed takes up about 200 MB/s.
-Therefore, if you have a SATA port with only an x1 connector conforming only to PCIe v2.0 with 4 ports.
-And you have all 4 drives connected and working at max capacity all at the same time, then you will have serious performance bottlenecks.
+When operating at max speed, a standard hard disk takes up about 200 MB/s.
+Therefore, if you have a SATA port with only an x1 connector conforming to PCIe v2.0 with four ports, if you have allfour4 drives connected and working at max capacity simultaneously, you will have severe performance bottlenecks.